What You Need to Know About the Cost of Employee Turnover

 Now that we’ve reviewed the types of costs associated with turnover, let’s talk about measuring and minimizing them.

-Calculating your turnover costs and planning next steps
+Calculating your employee turnover costs

 The first step towards reducing your employee turnover costs is to correctly measure those costs.
 We spend a lot of time thinking about how to decrease staff turnover here at Bonusly, so we built a tool to help you calculate the cost of employee turnover based on your team size, attrition rate, average annual salary, average annual productivity value, recruitment costs, and training costs.